dnsmichi/dotfiles/README.md

 ### Keyboard

-`Shortcuts`: Disable Spotlight in preparation for enabling Raycast as default shortcut using `cmd + space`.
+`Settings > Keyboard > Setup Keyboard Shortcuts`: Disable all Spotlight options in preparation for enabling Raycast as default shortcut using `cmd + space`.

 ### Raycast

-Start Raycast from the Applications folder, and change the hotkey to `Cmd+Space`.
+Start Raycast from the Applications folder in Finder, and change the hotkey to `Cmd+Space`.
 Ensure that Spotlight is disabled in the system preferences.

 ### Finder